OpenSLO/slogen/README.md

 - Alerting on SLO, burn-rate can be configured only up-to `24h`.
 Tracking them via dashboard is still possible for up-to 31 days.

+#### deleting resources created

+run the below command

+`slogen destroy [path ot out dir (default to './tf')]`

+It will show the resources that deleted and ask for confirmation before deleting them.